Our Team

 Bailey Foster - Founder

 When Bailey returned to Knoxville in 2013 she found a thriving downtown scene and a growing local food and beverage culture.
-Drawing on the work of other shared kitchens, she conceived of Real Good Kitchen as a facility and a community that would make it possible for more people to share their food stories, that would foster greater equity and opportunity in the local food economy and that would help us all eat well.
+Drawing on the work of other shared kitchens, she conceived of Real Good Kitchen as a facility and a community that would make it possible for more people to share their food stories and would foster greater equity and opportunity in the local food economy.

 Bailey is an avid home cook, vegetable lover and dedicated food geek.
 She loves hosting meals for family and friends.
 When she’s not cooking or eating, she enjoys spending time with her wife and two kids, reading, jogging and exploring outdoors.

-Bailey serves as Chair of the Knoxville-Knox County Food Policy Council and is on the Board of the East Knoxville Business and Professional Association.
-She serves on the Mayor’s Maker Council and is a member of the Leadership Knoxville class of 2024.
+Bailey serves as an Appointed Member and Past Chair of the Knoxville-Knox County Food Policy Council.
+She is President-Elect of the East Knoxville Business and Professional Association and serves on the Mayor’s Maker Council.

 Photography by Jalynn Baker & Kara Hudgens